milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/advertising/index.html.md

 In auctions, buyers and sellers share limited amounts of user information with one another to allow buyers to understand what they’re buying.
 The information exchanged includes user demographic information, website or app names, search terms and location information.
 Buyers bid on the advertising inventory until the advertising exchange selects a winner.
 The winning bidder in each auction then shows the ad, called an advertising impression, on the publisher’s webpage, app, or connected TV.

-A ticket sales promoter in Dublin partners with Verizon Media to advertise football tickets to nearby users on the Verizon Media Ad Network.
+A ticket sales promoter in Dublin partners with Yahoo to advertise football tickets to nearby users on the Yahoo Ad Network.

 When the ticket seller or its ad agency wins an auction, Jeff will see ads from the ticket seller when he visits his Yahoo Sports mobile app and when he goes to Yahoo Search because:

 the current IP Address of Jeff’s device that he uses to visit the Yahoo Sports mobile app and Yahoo Search is associated with Dublin; and we have included Jeff’s identifiers (cookie ID XYZ, hash EFG, and ID  789) in the ‘professional football fan’ interest category.

 Jeff will also see the ticket seller’s ads from us when he visits a local newspaper website because we have a partnership with the local newspaper to show ads from our advertising partners on their site.
-In other words, that local newspaper website is part of the Verizon Media Ad Network.
+In other words, that local newspaper website is part of the Yahoo Ad Network.

 Step 5 - Measuring ad performance and effectiveness

 We measure the performance and effectiveness of ad campaigns by tracking engagement with the ads.
 This engagement is typically measured in advertising impressions, ad clicks, and sales generated from the campaign (typically referred to as “conversion data”).
 This data is analysed over the life of the ad campaign and used to show our advertisers the value of running campaigns with us.

-As the ticket seller’s campaign runs, the ticket seller wants to know how many ticket sales are due its campaign with Verizon Media (versus other advertising sources.)
-To perform this study, Verizon Media analyzes data about the campaign’s ad impressions, clicks and ticket sales from the campaign.
+As the ticket seller’s campaign runs, the ticket seller wants to know how many ticket sales are due its campaign with Yahoo (versus other advertising sources.)
+To perform this study, Yahoo analyzes data about the campaign’s ad impressions, clicks and ticket sales from the campaign.
 We then create reports showing aggregate campaign performance metrics by various user demographics.

 Since Jeff was one of many users who saw and clicked the ticket seller’s ad, his data will be used in the campaign analysis but his personal data will not be shared with the ticket seller.